sehmaschine/django-grappelli/docs/djangoissues.rst

 As an alternative to ``Related Lookups`` it should also be possible to implement ``Autocompletes``. |grappelli| includes ``Autocompletes``, but it should be possible without hacking the admin-interface.

+Update: Autocompletes are available with Django since version 2.0.

 Help text and Many-to-Many Fields
 ---------------------------------